One Drop of Blood, 2013.

-One Drop of Blood is a representation of the white blood cell equivalent to one drop of human blood.
-These cells have the purpose of attacking disease and infection.
-One drop containing a number that ranges between seven and twenty five thousand (this number often indicating the seriousness of whatever the body is trying to expel).
+One Drop of Blood presents the white blood cell equivalent to one drop of human blood.
+These cells have the primary function of attacking disease and infection.
+One drop contains a number that ranges between seven and twenty-five thousand, which often indicates the seriousness of whatever the body is trying to expel.

 Photography: Ben Tupas.